Hazara Town

 Hazara Town encompasses nine blocks, beginning at Brewery Road near Bolan Medical College and continuing to Kirani road.

 History

-Hazara Town, like the twin suburb of Mariabad, has built up over the last century due to chronic food deficiency in the Hazaristan region of Afghanistan and the persecution of Hazara people by Abdur Rahman Khan, Amir of Afghanistan in the late 19th century.
+New Hazara Town, like the twin suburb of Mehrabad, has built up over the last century due to chronic food deficiency in the Hazaristan region of Afghanistan and the persecution of Hazara people by Abdur Rahman Khan, Amir of Afghanistan in the late 19th century.

 From 1878–1891

 Following the Second Anglo-Afghan War, the first Hazaras came to Quetta to seek employment in British-run companies under the Raj.
 They are thought to have worked on the building of roads and the Bolan Pass railway as well as enlisting in the British army of India.
 At that time, there could have been no more than a few hundred Hazaras in Balochistan.
 The subjugation of Hazarajat by Afghan emir Abdur Rahman Khan, between 1891 and 1893, triggered a mass exodus of Hazaras to Turkistan, Khorasan and Balochistan.